-Use this section only if you have SNAP PAC R-series I/O units installed at remote locations or in other places where an Ethernet network is not available, and you are using modems to communicate between the device and a computer.
+Use this section only if you have SNAP PAC, SNAP Ultimate, or SNAP Ethernet I/O units installed at remote locations or in other places where an Ethernet network is not available, and you are using modems to communicate between the device and a computer.
 You can set up communication so that the device can dial in to a computer, so that computers can dial into the device, or both.

-NOTE: If you are using PPP with a SNAP PAC S-series controller, see instructions in the controller user's quide.
+NOTE: If you are using PPP with a SNAP PAC S-series controller, see instructions in the controller user's guide.